Nike Air Zoom Terra Kiger 6 - Women's Review

 Packed with 14.5mm of cushioning in the heel and 10.5mm of cushioning in the forefoot, your feet will be protected from most underfoot hazards.
-It comes complete with a segmented rock plate that does work to keep your feet from feeling the stabs of underfoot hazards.
+The Terra Kiger 6 also has a segmented rock plate that works to keep your feet from feeling the stabs of underfoot hazards.

 We really love the outsole that does an excellent job sticking to rocky terrain.
 We used this shoe while scrambling up gneiss ridges, and it performed wonderfully, though it does struggle on any type of muddy or slippery terrain.

 Since the lugs aren't very long or aggressive, it also performs well on the road.
 Unfortunately, when testing on super muddy trails, the lugs didn't shed the mud well, and we were left with a tractionless shoe for miles.
 It performs impeccably over hard-packed snow but struggles when the snow is deep and soft.
-Overall, traction scores "good" on our scale, as many other shoes in this review also feature this kind of traction.
-Don't be afraid to use it while tacking technical terrain or hiking off-trail.
+Overall, traction scores were "good" on our scale, as many other shoes in this review also feature this kind of performance.
+Don't be afraid to use the Kiger 6 while tacking technical terrain or hiking off-trail.
 It'll perform well.

 The lower stack height and relatively wide forefoot make this trail runner pretty stable.
 The outsole around the heel has material that splays out around its base, which adds more lateral stability upon heel impact (if you're a heel striker).
 It doesn't have any additional stability elements though, offering an average score in this category.

 Comfort and Fit

 When you get the right size, this shoe fits really nicely.
-We ordered a size nine and felt the shoe was just a touch too small.
-Other online users verify this observation, so we recommend sizing up a half size, especially if you use thicker socks.
+We ordered a size 9 and felt the shoe was just a touch too small.
+Other testers verified this observation, so we recommend sizing up a half size, especially if you use thicker socks.

-Weighing only 8.7-oz (size nine), this proves to be a superlight shoe, one of the lightest tested.
+Weighing only 8.7 oz per shoe for a size 9, the Terra Kiger 6 is one of the lightest shoes we tested.
 If you're seeking a trail shoe that doesn't hinder your stride and cadence, this is one to consider.

 This shoe has a price tag that is congruent with most trail runners in this review.
-If you're a lady seeking a low profile, lightweight trail shoe that doesn't need an aggressive traction pattern, then this is seriously one to consider.
-After putting 60 miles on it, it shows very little wear and tear, but the outsole is still going strong.
+If you're seeking a low-profile, lightweight trail shoe that doesn't need an aggressive traction pattern, then this is seriously one to consider.
+After putting 200 miles on it, it shows a little wear and tear, but the outsole is still going strong.
 Past models that we've tested have seen upwards of 200+ miles of wear.
-After this period of wear, we noticed the cushioning breaking in, with some wear to the collar.
+After this period, we noticed the cushioning breaking in, with some wear to the collar.
 The collar has been updated with this model, which could improve durability.
 However, we'd assume it'll have similar longevity as previous models as it uses the same materials.